jamesbperry/truth-and-cont-sequences/README.md

 The biggest challenge there?
 Volume.
 Specialized databases address this: [Berengei](https://code.facebook.com/posts/952820474848503/beringei-a-high-performance-time-series-storage-engine/) and [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB), for example.
 The former uses "delta-of-delta" encoding, which is [nicely explained in section 4.1](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf) of the paper on its predecessor.

 ## Time-series data
-In the datacenter case, two things greatly simplify the situation:
+In the datacenter case, three things greatly simplify the situation:
 * individual readings aren't mission-critical (i.e. we're after the big picture)
 * the readings are evenly spaced (or considered as such)
-* closed-world assumption (no value at a timestamp? -> no data then)
+* closed-world assumption (no value at a timestamp? -> no data then.)

 These may not seem like a big deal, but in fact are *huge.* We can use traditional stream-processing techniques: windowing the values and disregarding their timestamps within the ensuing calculation.
 Traditional record-oriented aggregations fit as well: SELECTing a time range, then GROUPing and AVERAGEing the values.
 Aside from volume, this data isn't so uncomfortable!